Cusp excursions for the earthquake flow on the once-punctured torus: The punctured torus

 A closed curve homotopic to $\alpha$ is obtained by concatenating $q$ radial segments between the two circles in Figure~\ref{domain}.
 The hyperbolic length of the radial segments goes to zero as $L \to \infty$ since the Euclidean length of the segments goes to zero while being bounded distance away from the $x$-axis.
-Hence $a \to 0$ as $L\to\infty$, which implies that $e^{-a/4}$ is approximately $1$ and $e^{a/2}-1$ is approximately $a/2$.
+Hence $a \to 0$ as $L\to\infty$, which implies that $e^{-a/4}\tanh(a/4)$ and $\tanh(a/4)$ are both approximately $a/4$.
 In other words, there exists $C_1(L), C_2(L)$ that both converges to $4$ such that

 To complete the proof, we need to show that the length of $\alpha$ is shorter than any other simple closed geodesic for large $L$.
 In fact, the geodesic homotopic to $\alpha$ is the only simple closed geodesic whose length goes to zero as $L\to\infty$.
 Therefore the estimate holds for the systole length. \end{proof}